marykdb/maryk/documentation/properties/time.md

 ## Byte representation
 It depends on the precision of the Time how it will be stored

-- SECONDS - 3 bit integer counting the seconds from midnight (0:00am)
+- SECONDS - 3 byte integer counting the seconds from midnight (0:00am)
-- MILLIS - 4 bit integer counting the milliseconds from midnight (0:00am)
+- MILLIS - 4 byte integer counting the milliseconds from midnight (0:00am)

 ## String representation
 ISO8601 String: HH:MM:SS.SSS